 Den Lille Havfrue - the Little Mermaid

-After the museum harbor, the ship heads for the long line opposite.
-In the background the Langeliniekaj stretches out with the cruise ship landing stage, in the foreground onlookers surround Den Lille Havfrue, the Little Mermaid.
+After the museum harbor, the ship heads for the opposite Langelinie.
+In the background is Langeliniekaj, one of Copenhagen's three cruise terminals.
+In the foreground, onlookers surround Den Lille Havfrue, the Little Mermaid.

 The return trip

-The return trip towards the center leads through the Hønsebroløbet Canal.
-After the Little Mermaid, the ship passes the old customs station Nordre Toldbod, the Royal Cast Collection, Amalienborg Palace and the playhouse of the Royal Theater.
+The return journey towards the center is through the Hønsebroløbet Canal.
+After the Little Mermaid, the ship passes the old customs post at Nordre Toldbod with the second cruise ship dock, the Royal Cast Collection, Amalienborg Palace and the Royal Theater playhouse

 New Royal Danish Opera